ben-mathu/portfolio/README.md

 ## About me
 - 🌱 I’m currently learning Python and Artificial Intelligence
-- 🤔 I’m looking to help with
-  - Spring Boot
-  - mobile application or
-  - Artificial Intelligence projects
 - 📫 How to reach me: mathubenard@gmail.com
 - 💬 Ask me about
   - Mobile application development